Club: Blackburn Rovers FC | Opening: 1882 | Capacity: 31,154 seats

 (photos of the present Ewood Park below)

-Ewood Park is located in the south of Blackburn, about 1.5 miles from Blackburn’s town centre and main rail station.
+Ewood Park is located in the south of Blackburn, about 1.5 miles from Blackburn’s town centre and main railway station.

-Mill Hill rail station lies somewhat closer to the ground though, less than one mile.
+Mill Hill railway station lies somewhat closer to the ground though, less than one mile.
 Trains run about once an hour from Blackburn Rail and Manchester Victoria station.

 Another option is to catch a bus from Blackburn’s town centre or rail station.
 Bus 1 and 225 leave from the bus station opposite the rail station.
 Get off at stop Hollin Bank.
 Buses leave at least every 10 minutes for the 11-minute ride.